Facebook logo

 Across the board, dental implantation has a 95% success rate.
 This can greatly be attributed to the fusing of the titanium post to the jawbone.
 The process, called osseointegration, can sometimes take up to six months to complete, but it’s well worth the wait.
 As the new bone cells form around the implant, it will be permanently fixed in its position.

 After you’ve healed from the initial placement and the osseointegration process is complete, your dentist in Sachse will add an abutment.
-By being screwed into the implant, it ensures that the replacement prosthetic can be locked into place, with no slipping.
+Its attachment to the implant ensures that the replacement prosthetic can be locked into place, with no slipping.

 Delivery of Final Restoration

-The dental implant procedure is the only form of tooth replacement that doesn’t rely on the surrounding teeth, suction or gum tissue for security.
+The dental implant procedure is the only form of tooth replacement that doesn’t rely on the surrounding teeth, suction, or gum tissue for security.
 Instead, it is completely self-sufficient.
-Whether you’re receiving a dental crown, implant bridge or implant denture, the placement of the restoration will be the final step of the process.
-To ensure you have the best fit possible, we’ll work closely with the dental lab technicians to create a prosthetic that is just right for you.
-Therefore, your new teeth will match the color, size and shape of the rest of your smile.
+Whether you’re receiving a dental crown, implant bridge, or implant denture, the placement of the restoration will be the final step of the process.
+To ensure you have the best fit possible, we’ll work closely with dental lab technicians to create a prosthetic that is just right for you.
+Therefore, your new teeth will match the color, size, and shape of the rest of your smile.

 Benefits of Dental Implants